gre/react-native-view-shot/README.md

 2. It returns an empty image (not a failure Promise).
 3. Component itself lacks platform support.
 4. But you can just use the react-native-maps snapshot function: https://github.com/airbnb/react-native-maps#take-snapshot-of-map
+5. Web support via html2canvas has limitations with SVG rendering.
+Basic SVG works, complex SVG may have issues.

 ## Performance Optimization